void

 Background

-Zdolbunov (Здолбунов), now Zdolbuniv (Здолбу́нів) is a town and important railway junction in the Volhynia region of Ukraine, in 1915 still part of Russia.
+Zdolbunov (Здолбунов), now Zdolbuniv (Здолбу́нів), is a town and important railway junction in the Volhynia region of Ukraine, in 1915 still part of Russia.
 In the inter-war years it was Polish, and from 1939 until 1990 part of the Soviet Union[1].

 The area had many Czech settlers who had emigrated from around 1860 onwards.
 The town also hosted sizeable Polish and Jewish populations.
-The brewery of the mentioned brewer Zeman was not located here but in Kvasilov (now Kvasyliv), 4 km to the north towards Rovno (now Rivne).
+The brewery of the mentioned brewer Zeman was not located here, but in Kvasilov (now Kvasyliv), 4 km to the north towards Rovno (now Rivne).

 Hašek and Zdolbunovo

-1. Bar the years 1941 to 1944 when it was occupied by Nazi Germany.
+1. Bar the years 1941 to 1944 when Nazi Germany occupied it.

 Quote(s) from the novel